 You’ll have a lot easier time making your upcoming payments using the CRA BizApp.
 You can pay HST/GST remittance, payroll, and your income tax bill quarterly as it comes due.

-Some newer features the app includes:
+Some newer features of the app include:

 - My Payment: Make secure payments using a version of My Payment from your mobile phone.